jakop345/gitlab-ce/doc/project_services/jira.md

 correct access permission to post comments on a ticket and to also transition the ticket, if you'd like GitLab to also take care of closing them.

+Also make sure GitLab issues are enabled in your project settings, otherwise JIRA issues markdown and update comments won't work.

 ### GitLab is unable to close a ticket

 Make sure the `Transition ID` you set within the JIRA settings matches the one